 If you build or maintain a website with a lot of images, you've probably had many questions like these.
-Most developers who work with images have scripts or tools that can achieve dozens if not hundreds of image manipulations - from basics like crop and resize, to advanced stuff like shadow and transparency, watermarks, face detection, etc. But how do you mix and match these manipulations correctly to solve a problem or achieve a certain effect?
+Most developers who work with images have scripts or tools that can achieve dozens if not hundreds of image transformations - from basics like crop and resize, to advanced stuff like shadow and transparency, watermarks, face detection, etc. But how do you mix and match these transformations correctly to solve a problem or achieve a certain effect?

-For those who don't yet use Cloudinary, our Cookbook should provide some inspiration about cool things you can achieve with just a few image manipulations put together.
-But note that some of our examples include advanced manipulations that are unique to Cloudinary :) For new or existing users, the cookbook will be a way to learn from others' experiences or from the Cloudinary team's knowledge, and achieve cool effects much faster, with code samples you can copy-paste (with minor changes) into your software project.
+For those who don't yet use Cloudinary, our Cookbook should provide some inspiration about cool things you can achieve with just a few image transformations put together.
+But note that some of our examples include advanced transformations that are unique to Cloudinary :) For new or existing users, the cookbook will be a way to learn from others' experiences or from the Cloudinary team's knowledge, and achieve cool effects much faster, with code samples you can copy-paste (with minor changes) into your software project.

 The Cloudinary Cookbook is available here:

 Our cookbook consists of recipes.
 The most popular ones are listed in the main page, which you can see in the screenshot below.
 Each recipe is assigned with one or more tags; click a tag to browse recipes by subject.
 On the main page or tag pages you can see snippets of recipes with thumbnails of some of the example images, a short description and the code that generates the image effect.